Cezanne seascape mural discovered at artist's childhood home

 According to the Société Paul Cézanne (Paul Cezanne Association), the composition is one of 14 artworks (counting works in fragments) discovered on the walls of the Grand Salon at the Cezanne family home.
 The artist's father purchased the property in 1859 and allowed his son to experiment liberally in the space with his brushes and paints over the decade.

-The young man took the opportunity to test his skills by imitating the works of other painters including the French artists Gustave Corbet and Nicolas Lancret, and the Dutch artist Jacob Van Ruysdael.
+The young man took the opportunity to test his skills by imitating the works of other painters including the French artists Gustave Courbet and Nicolas Lancret, and the Dutch artist Jacob van Ruisdael.

+We really see him grow up from a provincial painter trying to please his father to this young rebellious artist who would take on the world in Paris.

 But Coutagne said the fate of Entrée du port will be different.